 I'm exceptionally grateful to experience this Columbia byway after the devastating Eagle Creek Fire of 2017 blocked access to much of it.
 The blaze was ignited by a 15 year old who threw a firework into Eagle Creek Canyon.
 It charred through 50 acres, an area larger than the metropolis of Washington D.C.
 Some of the most spectacular sections of this wilderness are still inaccessible, including the magical Oneonta Gorge.
 Oneonta is the miniature, PNW version of Zion's Narrows.
 You hike up a creek bed, under a log jam, through waist-high water to a climatic waterfall that drops into a swimming hole.
 Then there's nearby Tunnel Falls, with a giant waterfall you can walk behind (Icelandic indeed).

-Though disappointing, the ongoing closures will allow some deep healing for the Eagle Creek region, and a much needed respite from human trampling.
+Though disappointing, the ongoing closures will allow deep healing for the Eagle Creek region and much needed respite from human trampling.
 The Gorge may well be the next stop for me in stationary living.
 Otherwise, without a doubt a frequent haunt if I go the way of van/RV life.
 Until then, I'm really enjoying hiking in it as much as possible.
 Heading South against traffic ain't so bad either...

 More on waterfalls